lingkangjie/Notes/EfficientNet.md

-## EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks
+## [EfficientNet](https://arxiv.org/abs/1905.11946): Rethinking Model Scaling for Convolutional Neural Networks
-> Authors: Mingxing Tan, Quoc V.Le
-> Notes by Lingkangjie, 2019-06-04
+> Authors: Mingxing Tan, Quoc V.Le.
+Notes by Lingkangjie, 2019-06-04

 The authors use neural architecture search  method to design a new baseline network and scale it up to obtain family of models, called EfficientNets.
 This kind of ConvNets' design method is more automatic and accuracy in the feature.
 What is model scaling meaning?
 Model scaling is something that develops a fixed resource budget, basic module, and then scales them up for better accuracy, like ResNet-101 et al.